tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

   - server: The endpoint which did not initiate the DTLS connection.

 The reader is assumed to be familiar with the TLS 1.3 specification since this document defined as a delta from TLS 1.3.
+As in TLS 1.3 the HelloRetryRequest has the same format as a ServerHello message but for convenience we use the term HelloRetryRequest throughout this document as if it were a distinct message.

 Figures in this document illustrate various combinations of the DTLS protocol exchanges and the symbols have the following meaning: